bindian0509/microservices-with-golang/README.md

 - Once the web service is created you can see the logs and the application running on the url provided by render.com
     - My cluster https://microservices-with-golang.onrender.com/liveness (liveness probe)

+Link to my blog on DEV community - https://dev.to/bharatv/microservices-in-go-lang-with-postgres-local-docker-to-render-public-hosting-2hoi